Skip to content

 Agents Contributions

-It’s best (for income tax purposes) for (concession) monies to go directly to the buyer thru the formal escrow process.
+It’s best (for income tax purposes) for (concession) monies to go directly to the buyer through the formal escrow process.

-Otherwise the agent will get a “1099” for the sales commissions, then have to deduct the “rebate” from their Schedule “C” filing tax filing.
+Otherwise, the agent will get a “1099” for the sales commissions and then have to deduct the “rebate” from their Schedule “C” tax filing.

-Post Dodd-Frank, agent rebates (to buyers) are considered “inducements”, hence the IRS may disallow the deduction for the rebate, and the agent will get stuck for the tax liability for thousand dollars.
+Post Dodd-Frank, agent rebates (to buyers) are considered “inducements.”
+Hence, the IRS may disallow the deduction for the rebate, and the agent will be stuck with a thousand-dollar tax liability.

-So the offer must be structured properly; the money most come directly from SELLER to the BUYER (not from either agent).
+So, the offer must be appropriately structured.
+Most money will come directly from the SELLER to the BUYER (not from either agent).

-Typically the seller simply reduces the buyers agent’s commission pays a portion of closing costs proportionately in return.
+Typically, the seller reduces the buyer’s agent’s commission and pays proportionately a portion of closing costs.

-Editor’s Note: Even when agents buy a home for their own use, the agent’s commission must go to closing costs (avoiding any income tax liability) OR the agent can simply have their broker write up the transaction & work out any details later.
+Editor’s Note: Even when agents buy a home for their own use, their commission must go to closing costs (avoiding any income tax liability).

 Shopping 3rd Party Services

-It’s a virtual certainty the listing agent is going to want to control the choice of “title and escrow”; but don’t just give in and let the listing agent’s escrow charge inflated fees!
+It’s a virtual certainty that the listing agent will want to control the choice of “title and escrow,” but don’t just give in and let the listing agent’s escrow charge inflated fees!

 Escrow fees (like lenders) vary widely.
-As a buyer’s agent, you simply include the phrase “sellers choice of escrow and title to match any written fee estimate from buyer’s agent” to prevent your buyers from overpaying!
+As a buyer’s agent, you include the phrase “seller’s choice of escrow and title to match any written fee estimate from buyer’s agent” to prevent your buyers from overpaying!

 Copywrite © August, 2018 Daniel Dobbs